RailKill/aiyaman-20s/README.md

 make money to continue doing what they love, simple as that - they shouldn't be twisting words in their documentation about open source being unsustainable or needing to be more "ethical" because nothing about open source and copyleft forbids commercialization or monetization.
-A simple "we made this engine to be sold as a product; we run a business and believe this method will allow us to make more money" would be far more appealing than trying to rationalize away from FOSS.
+A simple "we made this engine to be sold as a product; we run a business and believe this method will allow us to make more money, and in turn do better" would be far more appealing than trying to rationalize away from FOSS.
 If the developers don't know how to garner support even at this basic level, I worry that such an outstanding game engine may never see enough adoption.